albertleecn/osplabs/README.md

 ## lab06
 write a c program to implement copy one file and verify it
 ## lab07
-write a c program to implement copy one directory ant it's subdiectory, the program also verifies the result
+write a c program to implement copy one directory ant it's subdirectory(s), the program also verifies the result

 md5: